Automattic/crowdsignal-plugin/readme.txt

 = Where do I find my Polls & Ratings menus? =

-If you have [Jetpack](http://jetpack.me) installed then the Polls & Ratings menus can be found under the Feedbacks menu.
-Otherwise they will be found under the Polls menu.
+The Polls & Ratings menus can now be found under the Feedbacks top level menu.

 = I have multiple authors on my blog?
 What happens? =